LLNL/axom/src/axom/quest/docs/sphinx/check_and_repair.rst

 After calling ``findTriMeshIntersections``, ``collisions`` will record the indexes of each pair of intersecting triangles and ``degenerate`` will contain the index of each degenerate triangle.
-The code can then address or report any triangles found.
+The user code can then address or report any triangles found.
+Mesh repair beyond welding close vertices is beyond the scope of the Quest component.